 The Nominations Committee has four members, Roy Davis (Chair), James McCullough, Sara Barrington and Andrew Boteler.
 The Nominations Committee regularly reviews the structure, size and composition required of the Board compared to its current position, makes recommendations to the Board, considers succession planning, and nominates candidates to fill Board vacancies.
 The Nominations Committee also keeps key positions outside the main board and other personnel considered critical to the business under review.
-The Nominations Committee meets at least twice per year, and otherwise as necessary to consider proposals for Board appointments and other matters.
+The Nominations Committee will meet at least once per year, and otherwise as necessary to consider proposals for Board appointments and other matters.